CatalystCode/corpus-to-graph-genomics/README.md

 |__Parser__    |Processes each document in *New IDs Queue* into <br>sentences and entities and pushes them into *Scoring Queue*
 |__Scoring__   |Scores each sentence in *Scoring Queue* via the *Scoring Service*

-To get more information on the message api between the web jobs and the queues see [Document Processing Pipeline - Message API](docs/queues.md)
+To get more information on the message api between the web jobs and the queues see [Corpus to Graph Pipeline - Message API](https://raw.githubusercontent.com/CatalystCode/corpus-to-graph-pipeline/master/docs/queues.md)

 ## Logging
 The web jobs output their logs into two mediums:
-* __nodejs console__ - which is accessible via *Azure Portal > Relevant Web App > Web Jobs > worker > Logs Url*
+* __nodejs console__ - Using the nodejs common console.log\console.info etc...
 * __console web app__ - see [Console](#console---managing-and-monitoring)

 ## Console - Managing and Monitoring